amymariemason/UKBB-outcomes/README.md

 # Stata_outcomes
 There are several options here for creating a new outcome field that combines self-report fields, HES data and ONS and primary care datasets.
-(NOTE: Diabetes and Cancer are still being updated, do not use this for those outcomes - revert back to the master branch for those)

 This program has a control sheet: bespoke_outcome_v2.1.xls and a set of Stata.do files, controlled from Master.do